alexanderkoller/aaba/README.md

 ![Down Our Way, original](docs/down_our_way_arranged.png)

-## Running the Automatic Barbershop Arranger
+## Running AABA

-You will need a recent version of [Java](https://www.java.com) to run the ABA.
+You will need a recent version of [Java](https://www.java.com) to run AABA.

-Download the most [recent release](https://github.com/alexanderkoller/arranger/releases) of the ABA, or build it yourself from the current sources.
+Download the most [recent release](https://github.com/alexanderkoller/aaba/releases) of the ABA, or build it yourself from the current sources.

-Then on your command line, run the ABA as follows:
+Then on your command line, run AABA as follows:

 ```
 java -jar arranger-1.0.jar -o <outputfile.abc> <inputfile.abc>
 ```

 Replace `<inputfile.abc>` by the file that contains your melody and chords in [ABC notation](http://abcnotation.com/).
-As an example, have a look at the file [down_our_way.abc](https://github.com/alexanderkoller/arranger/blob/master/down_our_way.abc) in this repository.
-The notation of the chords is documented [here](https://alexanderkoller.github.io/arranger/javadoc/de/saar/coli/arranger/Chord.ChordType.html).
+As an example, have a look at the file [down_our_way.abc](https://github.com/alexanderkoller/aaba/blob/master/down_our_way.abc) in this repository.
+The notation of the chords is documented [here](https://alexanderkoller.github.io/aaba/javadoc/de/saar/coli/arranger/Chord.ChordType.html).

 Replace `<outputfile.abc>` by the name of the file to which you want the arrangement to be written.
 If you don't specify an output file name, `arranged.abc` will be used by default.